AbdullaPatva/sanity-plugin-amazon-product-sync/README.md

 ### 2. Add Schemas to Your Studio

-The plugin automatically registers its schemas, but you can also import them manually:
+The plugin automatically registers its schemas, but you can also import them manually if needed:

 ```typescript
 import {